Committees, Councils and Ministries

 First Unitarian Church is a vibrant community that benefits from dedicated volunteers who help things run smoothly, as well as reach out to those who are in need.
 The following groups meet regularly throughout the year.

 Every Sunday morning, members and friends arrive at First Unitarian Church of Des Moines to a warm welcome.
 They are greeted at the door, guided to their seats, and following the service enjoy coffee, treats and fellowship.
 Hospitality teams make all this possible.
 These teams of 10-15 volunteers support the smooth running and personal touches before and after the services.
-Two teams are in action each Sunday, with each team scheduled at either the 9:30 or 11:00 service once every two months.
-To volunteer, or for more information, contact Lori Emison Clair, Director of Congregational Life, at 244-8603 ext.
-103, or email@example.com.
+Two teams are in action each Sunday, with each team scheduled at either the 9:15 or 11:00 service once every two months.
+To volunteer, or for more information, contact Laura Berardi, Membership Coordinator, at 244-8603 ext.
+104, or email@example.com.

 Religious Services Celebrants

-Twelve or more members of the church who work with the minister and with each other to play off our monthly themes in pursuit of excellent Saturday and Sunday religious services that spark the mind, lighten the spirit, and touch the heart.
-Celebrants are the congregation's “living lectionary,” staying in close touch with the needs of our members and friends and striving to help respond to those needs in our services.
-A celebrant is assigned to each weekend of services and then works closely with the preaching minister or guest speaker to prepare and then to conduct the service, possibly including the selection of readings, music, and other liturgical elements, such as opening words and meditations.
+Ten or more members of the church who work with the ministers and with each other to play off our monthly themes in pursuit of excellent Sunday religious services that spark the mind, lighten the spirit, and touch the heart.
+Celebrants are the congregation’s “living lectionary,” staying in close touch with the needs of our members and friends and striving to help respond to those needs in our services.
+A celebrant is assigned to each Sunday and then works closely with the preaching minister or guest speaker to prepare and then to conduct the service, possibly including the selection of readings, music, and other liturgical elements, such as opening words, meditations, and a celebrant reflection.
 A celebrant attends quarterly planning sessions in addition to the meetings required for working on particular services.

-Celebrants serve a two-year term upon invitation of the minister.
-If you have an interest in serving in the future, contact Rev. Stringer at firstname.lastname@example.org.
+Celebrants serve a two-year term upon invitation of the Senior Minister.
+If you have an interest in serving in the future, contact Rev. Stringer at email@example.com.

 Religious Education Council